-U. K.C.C. chapter 21A.55 authorizes demonstration projects, "as a mechanism to test and evaluate alternative development standards and processes prior to amending King County policies and regulations."
-Two demonstration projects are established by this ordinance.
-The first demonstration evaluates the presence of remote tasting rooms in Rural Area zoned land in the Sammamish valley, and within the Vashon Rural Town and Fall City Rural Town.
-The second demonstration evaluates incorporating rural industry-supporting special events through a joint conditional use permit and temporary use permit review process for winery, brewery, distillery facility III, and applies to Rural Area zoned land in the Sammamish valley.
-Those two demonstrations are located in areas where businesses are supported by nearby small-scale agriculture and proximity to consumers, and rely on a pastoral setting and a rural sense of community for economic viability and traditional rural-based activities.
-The criteria for site selection for the two demonstration projects were based on existing levels of development on the property, lot size, current zoning, availability of arterial access, proximity to Agricultural zoned areas and agricultural production districts, proximity to local and rural industry-supportive uses and to areas in need of economic stimulus and availability of arterial access.
-Thse criteria implement Comprehensive Plan policy direction to protect agricultural lands and rural character, and to provide rural economic opportunities.
-State Route 202, state Route 203 and Vashon Highway SW are designated arterials designed to carry significant traffic loads and are not expected to reflect measurable impacts over loads already generated by Rural Area residents and businesses.
-These selected locations are ideal places to test the demonstration projects' ability to support businesses that are primarily nonurban in nature, and to evaluate their before adopting potential countywide regulations.
+X. K.C.C. chapter 21A.55 authorizes demonstration projects, "as a mechanism to test and evaluate alternative development standards and processes before amending King County policies and regulations."
+One demonstration project is established by this ordinance.
+The demonstration project evaluates the presence of remote tasting rooms in Rural Area zoned land in the Sammamish valley.
+The demonstration project is located in an area where businesses are supported by nearby small-scale agriculture and proximity to consumers, and relies on a pastoral setting and a rural sense of community for economic viability and traditional rural-based activities.
+The criteria for site selection for the demonstration project is based on existing levels of development on the property, lot size, current zoning, proximity to Agricultural zoned areas and agricultural production districts, proximity to local and rural industry-supportive uses and to areas in need of economic stimulus and availability of arterial access.
+Those criteria implement Comprehensive Plan policy direction to protect agricultural lands and rural character, and to provide rural economic opportunities.
+State Route 202is a designated arterial designed to carry significant traffic loads and is not expected to reflect measurable impacts over loads already generated by existing Rural Area residents and businesses or related to the demonstration project.
+The selected location is an ideal place to test the demonstration project's ability to support businesses that are primarily nonurban in nature, to evaluate the benefits and to test impact mitigation strategies before adopting potential countywide regulations.